-Support sustainable, equitable management of coastal and ocean habitats, ecosystems, and the services they provide towards balanced development, protection, and enhancement.
+Support sustainable management of coastal and ocean habitats, ecosystems, and the services they provide towards balanced development, protection, and enhancement.

-- Facilitate partnerships among coastal and ocean users and communities, researchers, practitioners, and decision-makers to engage in research and information gathering and sharing. - Support the inclusion of local and traditional ecological knowledge and diverse public engagement in coastal and ocean resources management and decision-making processes.
-This includes members of underrepresented and underserved communities across Rhode Island.
+- Facilitate partnerships among coastal and ocean users and communities, researchers, practitioners, and decision-makers to engage in research and information gathering and sharing. - Support the inclusion of local and traditional ecological knowledge and meaningful public engagement in coastal and ocean resources management and decision-making processes.

-• Strategic, collaborative planning and decision-making lead to enhanced stewardship and community benefits, inclusive of underserved and underrepresented communities.
+• Strategic, collaborative planning and decision-making lead to enhanced stewardship and community benefits.

-Rhode Island coastal and ocean ecosystems and the services they provide are protected, restored, and sustained.
+• Rhode Island coastal and ocean ecosystems and the services they provide are protected, restored, and sustained.